Jac-Zac/Micrograd_C-/README.md

 - [ ] Try using shared pointers even for the += to avoid memory leaks

 - [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort

+- [ ] Profile your code and make it faster

+- I also wrote code for a simple example taking inspiration from [this](https://github.com/elinx/ugrad/blob/master/examples/mlp_example.cpp)